gabrielfacheti/ml-spaceship-titanic/README.md

 <h3>Data Preprocessing</h3>
 The following preprocessing steps were performed on the dataset before training the models:
 <ul>
-	<li>Continuous features were preprocessed using a log-transform to handle skewness in their distributions.</li>
+	<li>Continuous features were preprocessed using a log transform to handle skewness in their distributions.</li>
 	<li>Numerical features were standardized using <code>StandardScaler</code>, and categorical features were encoded using <code>OneHotEncoder</code>.
 This was achieved using <code>Pipeline</code> and <code>ColumnTransformer</code> to ensure consistent and efficient preprocessing.</li>
 </ul>